malcolmosh/malcolmosh.github.io/_posts/2024-01-24-dailypi-tutorial.md

 ## Test the app locally

-- Spin up the Flask app with `streamlit run server/main.py`
+- Spin up the Flask app with `python server/main.py`
   - The terminal will indicate which URL you should head to - typically, it's `http://localhost:8080`